 Education, research and practice

-The research group Implementation of Health Care Technology contributes to education, research and practice.
+The Implementation of Health Care Technology research group contributes to education, research and practice.
 These three areas are strongly intertwined within the research group.
 Thus, smaller practical questions can be used within the education, with direct benefit for the practice.
-For larger practical questions, research paths are set up and in which researchers, teachers and students work together with practice to find solutions.
+For larger practical questions, research paths are set up in which researchers, teachers and students work together with practice to find solutions.

-The research group has a number of important roles in this:
+The research group has a number of important roles herein:

-- Connecting knowledge from different (research) disciplines from care, technology and business.
+- Connecting knowledge from different (research) disciplines in health care, technology and business.

 - Deepening knowledge about the implementation of health care technology.